 Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 When you need to proofread an important document, you have two main options: use an automated tool like Grammarly or hire a human proofreader.
-Both have their place, but they are not interchangeable.
+Both have their place, but they aren't interchangeable.
 Knowing the difference helps you make the right choice for your document, your audience, and your deadline.
 This guide compares Grammarly and professional human proofreading so you can decide which option is right for you.

 What Is Grammarly?

 Grammarly is a useful tool for catching obvious errors quickly in casual writing such as emails, social media posts, and everyday correspondence.
 It's fast, always available, and requires no human involvement.
+The free version handles basic spelling and grammar; the paid version adds tone suggestions, plagiarism detection, and more advanced rewriting suggestions powered by AI.

 What Does a Human Proofreader Do?